 Randolph Learning Community,

-We had so much to celebrate in September and I have included a few of those highlights below.
 To read or see more positive news, I encourage families and community members to follow our district on Facebook and on Twitter.
 In addition, our Board of Education meetings are a great opportunity to learn more about other news and developments happening in the district.
 The input of families and community members are valuable, and public participation in meetings is an opportunity to hear new ideas and perspectives.
 If you are not able to attend a meeting in person, meetings can be accessed via live stream as well as after our meetings.
 More information can be found in the Board of Education section on our website.

 Jennifer Fano, Superintendent of Schools